Why Does My Cat Follow Me Everywhere? Reasons They’re Your Shadow · Kinship

 • Inhibited bites (typically a nibble, not a full-on bite)

-If your cat shows an increase in attention-seeking behaviors or any sudden changes in their typical behavior, you should first take your cat to the veterinarian, because it could be an indicator of an underlying medical condition.
+If your cat shows an increase in attention-seeking behaviors or any changes in their typical behavior, you should take your cat to the veterinarian.
+Sudden behavior changes can be an indicator of an underlying medical condition.
 Your cat could be following you around more than usual, seeking reassurance and comfort from pain.
-The hard part with attention-seeking behaviors is that any interaction we have with our cats — positive (like trying to reassure them with petting) or negative (such as reprimanding) — will only reinforce the behavior, as with all attention.
-Even a glance in your cat’s direction will reinforce and keep the stalking coming.
-So, what to do?

 Will following behavior change as a cat ages?